MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-sar-platform-support.md

 | 16 | 8 * EC | SARConfigStatusRefList | OL_PAIR_LIST | The first element of the pair is a 4 byte offset, calculated from the beginning (offset 0) of this MBIM_MS_SAR_CONFIG structure, to an MBIM_MS_SAR_CONFIG_STATE structure.
 For more information, see the  MBIM_MS_SAR_CONFIG_STATE table.
 The second element of the pair is a 4 -byte size of a pointer to the corresponding MBIM_MS_SAR_CONFIG_STATE structure. |
 | 16 + (8 * EC) |  | DataBuffer | DATABUFFER | Array of MBIM_MS_SAR_CONFIG_STATE structures. |

-The following MBIM_MS_SAR_HARDWARE_WIFI_INTEGRATION structure is used in the table above.
+The following MBIM_MS_SAR_HARDWARE_WIFI_INTEGRATION structure is used in the preceding table.
 It specifies whether Wi-Fi and Cellular are integrated at the hardware level.

 | Type | Value | Description |
 | --- | --- | --- |